murdochroy2/order_processing/README.md

 ## API Endpoints

 ### Postman Collection (Recommended)
 Use the [Ecommerce API.postman_collection.json](./Ecommerce%20API.postman_collection.json) file to import the API endpoints into Postman.
+This file is included in the repository.

 ### Get All Orders